Filthy Gorgeous: The Bob Guccione Story

-Filthy Gorgeous: The Bob Guccione Story is a Canadian biographical documentary film which is a biography of Penthouse magazine founder Bob Guccione.
+Filthy Gorgeous: The Bob Guccione Story is a 2013 Canadian biographical documentary film which is a biography of Penthouse magazine founder Bob Guccione.
+The film is directed by Barry Avrich.

 Synopsis

 The documentary describes Guccione's life from his schooling and early career through the development of his publishing empire (Penthouse, Omni, Spin).
 Interview subjects include former Penthouse editor Lynn Barber and Guccione's sons.